-- If you were employed by a company that manufactures computers and received more than \$2,500, then you should list the name of the company, its address, and its principal business activity (computer manufacturing). - If you were a partner in a law firm and your distributive share of partnership gross income exceeded \$2,500, then you should list the name of the firm, its address, and its principal business activity (practice of law). - If you were the sole proprietor of a retail gift business and your gross income from the business exceeded \$2,500, then you should list the name of the business, its address, and its principal business activity (retail gift sales). - If you received income from investments in stocks and bonds, you are required to list only each individual company from which you derived more than \$2,500, rather than aggregating all of your investment income. - If more than \$2,500 of your gross income was gain from the sale of property (not just the selling price), then you should list as a source of income the name of the purchaser, the purchaser's address, and the purchaser's principal business activity.
-If the purchaser's identity is unknown, such as where securities listed on an exchange are sold through a brokerage firm, the source of income should be listed simply as "sale of (name of company) stock," for example. - If more than \$2,500 of your gross income was in the form of interest from one particular financial institution (aggregating interest from all CD's, accounts, etc., at that institution), list the name of the institution, its address, and its principal business activity.
+- If you were employed by a company that manufactures computers and received more than \$2,500, list the name of the company, its address, and its principal business activity (computer manufacturing). - If you were a partner in a law firm and your distributive share of partnership gross income exceeded \$2,500, list the name of the firm, its address, and its principal business activity (practice of law). - If you were the sole proprietor of a retail gift business and your gross income from the business exceeded \$2,500, list the name of the business, its address, and its principal business activity (retail gift sales). - If you received income from investments in stocks and bonds, list each individual company from which you derived more than \$2,500.
+Do not aggregate all of your investment income. - If more than \$2,500 of your gross income was gain from the sale of property (not just the selling price), list as a source of income the purchaser's name, address, and principal business activity.
+If the purchaser's identity is unknown, such as where securities listed on an exchange are sold through a brokerage firm, the source of income should be listed as "sale of (name of company) stock." for example. - If more than \$2,500 of your gross income was in the form of interest from one particular financial institution (aggregating interest from all CD's, accounts, etc., at that institution), list the name of the institution, its address, and its principal business activity.